 Job duties include: researching energy and environmental topics; preparing memos, summaries, and annotated bibliographies; researching organizations, companies, and individuals in key regions; researching and tracking events; reviewing reports and preparing summary memos; updating and managing Access databases; performing analysis of grant data for use by Congressional offices and others; and assisting with web site content and writing.
 Interns may also attend meetings with state and federal agencies, legislators, and concerned citizens.

 APPLICATION PROCESS: Applicants should submit a cover letter, resume, and list of references via email to the appropriate staff member for each office, as listed below.
-Spring 2018 Internship Application Deadline: October 31.
+Summer 2018 Internship Application Deadline: February 28, 2018.

 The Environmental Law & Policy Center is an equal opportunity employer and is continually seeking to diversify its staff.